 We are all on a journey, whether it’s trying to get a project finished, studying for a qualification or juggling life.
 How many of us stop to think about what boundaries we have in place to prevent ourselves from burning out?
-It’s something I’ve never considered yet having boundaries and knowing what they are makes so much sense.
+It’s something I’ve never considered, yet having boundaries and identifying them made so much sense.

-On a Saturday morning, relaxing at home with a brew I joined the latest online Compass session, led by Jo Hooper, founder of mad and sad club to explore what we mean by boundaries and importantly, what can change to help stay focused on what matters when it comes to our work.
+On a Saturday morning, relaxing at home with a brew I joined the latest online Compass session, led by Jo Hooper, founder of mad and sad club to explore what we mean by boundaries and importantly, what can change to help stay focused on what matters for our work.

-For those of you wondering what we mean by boundaries, it’s a bit like setting rules for yourself, some guidelines that help you to plan and understand your priorities.
-Yes, it might sound like common sense yet how many of us actually stop to understand what is really getting in the way of our productivity and then, go about making changes to remove blockers?
+For those of you wondering what we mean by boundaries, it’s like setting rules for yourself, some guidelines that help you plan and understand your priorities.
+Yes, it might sound like common sense, yet how many of us stop to understand what is really impeding our productivity and then go about making changes to remove blockers?

-Throughout the session and with the help of an accompanying journal, Jo put into context what triggers negative feelings in work and to think about where you want to be in terms of enjoying work.
-This led onto an in-depth discussion with fellow attendees on what boundaries we need to have, why they might be a challenge and what can be done to prevent us from crossing over.
+Throughout the session and with the help of an accompanying journal, Jo put into context what triggers negative feelings in work and to think about where you want to be to enjoy work.
+This led into an in-depth discussion with fellow attendees on what boundaries we need to have, why they might be a challenge and what we can do to prevent us from crossing over.

 By the end of the session, we each had an action plan on how to put into place three boundaries that will help to keep us on track and also some practical tips on what we needed to do to make our boundaries stay in place.

 So as an #icnewbie what might you get from Compass?
-I think anyone, regardless of where they are at in their career would find this 2-hour session excellent value.
-Forcing yourself to pause and review what’s getting in the way of where you are going and putting into place clearly defined boundaries is a massive help.
+I think anyone, regardless of where they are at in their career, would find this two hour session of excellent value.
+Forcing yourself to pause and review what’s impeding where you are putting into place defined boundaries is a massive help.
 You might come away like me and think to yourself ‘I knew this so why haven’t I done anything about it before’ but don’t beat yourself up over it.
 We are all busy people and Compass is a way to take the time to reset and get yourself back on track.